lkiesow/acme-tiny-wrapper/README.md

 --------

 - `/etc/acme-tiny/acme-tiny.cfg` contains the configuration
-- `/etc/acme-tiny/account.key` is the Let's encrypt account key
-- `/etc/acme-tiny/csr/` Dais the location of the certificate requests to use
+- `/etc/acme-tiny/csr/` is the location of the certificate requests to use
 - `/var/lib/acme-tiny/` is used as work directory
+- `/var/lib/acme-tiny/account.key` is the Let's encrypt account key
+- `/var/lib/acme-tiny/certs` is the default certificate output directory
-- `/srv/www/acme-challenges/` is the default challenge directory
+- `/var/www/acme-challenges/` is the default challenge directory

 Configuration
 -------------

 0. Install acme-tiny
-1. Generate an `account.key` to be used for acme-tiny.
+1. Set the `account.key` if one already exists
 2. Adjust the values in `acme-tiny.cfg` and make sure the directory specified by `ACME_DIR` is served by a web browser.

 Example